Tuesday, May 27, 2025

 Montgomery was shot dead; Arnold was hit in the leg.
 The assault failed, losing heavily in killed, wounded and prisoners.
 The attacking force was driven back to New York in the following Spring, since British reinforcements arrived once the ice melted on the St. Lawrence River.
 That was it for the rest of the 18th century.

 During the War of 1812, the War Hawks coveted Canadian lands.
 Others thought captured territory would make useful bargaining chips at the eventual peace conference.
 Ex-President Jefferson boasted that taking Canada would be “a mere matter of marching”.
 His administration and the succeeding one of his protégé Madison had starved the budgets of the Army and Navy, assuming that militia would suffice for any military needs.
 It was felt that professional military were tools of the opposition Federalist Party.
 The small, threadbare US army would start the war badly.
-Undisciplined militia would be found wanting when invading foreign soil, as would feeding and equipping forces with amateur supply troops.
+Undisciplined militia would be found wanting when invading foreign soil, likewise feeding and equipping forces with amateur supply troops.

 Next, Major General Stephen Van Renssalaer led 3,500 troops to the Niagara River.
 Brock dashed back east to face this threat, gathering some 1,300 Regulars and Canadian militia.
 The American regulars and some militia crossed the river in a badly planned move; no one had assigned people to row the empty boats back across.
 A few did, some to escape the fighting.
 As the sound of gunfire erupted from the British side of the river, the militia waiting on the south bank suddenly discovered that their terms of enlistment didn’t include crossing into Canada.
 Stranded on the north bank, those who crossed were defeated in a tough fight, losing nearly 1,000 prisoners.
 The intrepid Brock was shot dead during the battle.